 So, um, who are you two anyway?
 We’re just a couple of quasi-anonymous bloggers!
 We never use our real names and insert pictures and videos only sparingly on account of how precious few in-real-life peeps are privy to our blogger alter-egos.
 Deal is, if you’re the news or a private investigator, you can probably pretty easily unearth our true identities (and maybe even our mailing address).
 We would, however, really like it if you didn’t.
 For more, see “About.”

 Describe yourselves.
 Visual: Sally Fields.
 Circa Gidget.
-A wee little bit hipster-meets-Second-Wave-Feminist but who looks less the part because she comes from middle management.
+A wee little bit hipster-meets-Second-Wave-Feminist but who looks less the part because she’s in middle management.
 (That Amelia Earheart lapel pin = a small act of defiance.)
 Brainy.
 Hyper-logical.
 Dead-pan.
 That’s Mother.
 Daddy Dearest is that furry-looking dude you met that once at a Phish show and whom you remember because he smiled real big and mildly resembled David Schwimmer or a Hopi Kokopelli on E. He likes to cook and watch chick movies.
 Also, he’s hilarious.

 How’d you decide you wanted to become parents?
 We had a series of meaningful conversations in which we assessed our finances, our career trajectories, our talents, our motivation, our individual and collective ideas about “family.”
 Conclusion: We had much to offer potential spawn apart from inevitable good looks.
 Not to mention, we were kind of jazzed about the opportunity and always sort of figured it’d come to this.